coachjumpinjoe/workouts/README.md

-## Distance Workouts

-## Mid-Distance Workouts

 ## [Sprint Workouts](sprint.html)

-[Sprint Workouts](sprint.html) are the basics for sprinters and jumpers.
+[Sprint Workouts](sprint.html) are the basics for sprinters, hurdlers and jumpers.
 Long sprinters (400m+) should opt to do more reps during works at least onece a week.
 Athletes who are primarily jumpers may reduce the number of reps and replace them with more runthroughs, plyos and technique work.

 ## Jump Workouts

-See sprint workout
+See [sprint workout](sprint.html).
+Athletes who are primarily jumpers may reduce the number of reps and replace them with more runthroughs, plyos and technique work.

+## Hurdle Workouts

 ## Vault Workouts

+## Distance Workouts

+## Mid-Distance Workouts

 ## Throws Workouts